muditg317/Bokay/devlogs/002 - Playing with C++.md

 </div>

 ## Goals
-- Start on the compiler - define its usage
+- [ ] Start on the compiler - define its usage
+  - Not done at all, kicked until later
-  - Learn/implement file i/o
+- [x] Learn/implement file i/o
-- Research language writing
+- [ ] Research language writing
+  - Also kicked until later
-- Convert to cmake with CMakeLists
+- [x] Convert to cmake with CMakeLists

 ## Struggles
 - I don't understand CMake, so I'll stick with `make` with Makefile.